 Results from the Phase I/II study in China study published in The Lancet Haematology showed a rapid and durable increase in platelet counts in previously treated patients with ITP.
-Among the 20 patients who received the recommend Phase II dose of 300mg once daily ("RP2D"), 8 (40%) patients experienced durable response, as defined by platelet count equal to or exceeding 50x109/L in four out of six visits during week 14 to 24 of the study.
-All 20 patients had been previously treated with glucocorticoid steroid, and 15 previously treated with thrombopoietin or thrombopoietin receptor agonists.
-Median time to response to treatment was 1.1 weeks for the 16 patients who received the RP2D during the first 8 weeks of the study, as defined by first platelet count equal to or exceeding 30x109/L. Among the 41 patients who received treatment at all doses through week 24 of the study, treatment-emergent adverse events ("TEAE") led to dose reduction or interruption in three (7%) patients, and no dose discontinuation.
+Among the patients who received the recommend Phase II dose of 300mg once daily ("RP2D"), 40% of patients experienced durable response, as defined by platelet count equal to or exceeding 50x109/L in four out of six visits during week 14 to 24 of the study.
+All RP2D patients had been previously treated with glucocorticoid steroid, and 80% were previously treated with thrombopoietin or thrombopoietin receptor agonists.
+Among the patients who received treatment at all doses through week 24 of the study, treatment-emergent adverse events ("TEAE") led to dose reduction or interruption in 7% patients, and no dose discontinuation.
 No TEAEs of grade 3 or above occurred in more than one patient through week 24 of the study.